Heiress, Inc.

 But after sinking a million dollars into the Edithton Beach project she died and five years later a Chicago bank acting for the bond holders picked up the property for a mere $187,000.
 In 1947, the land was subdivided into Carol Beach Estates.

-Villa Turicum, fashioned after an Italina Catholic cardinal's 100-room summer villa, faded into disuse among weeds.
+Villa Turicum, fashioned after an Italian Catholic cardinal's 100-room summer villa, faded into disuse among weeds.

 Back taxes accumulated and in the 1940's, a group of investors bought the place intending to subdivide but lost heavily when plans fell through.